CATEM1NAL/APyday-2/FAQ.md

 ## The mod is too hard!
 Go to `Options > Mod Options > Criminal Dawn` and you can change the difficulty cap.
-The difficulty scales towards the cap as you progress through a run and receive items.
+The difficulty increases towards the cap as you progress through a run and receive items.

 ## I don't like the mutators.
 Go to `Options > Mod Options > Criminal Dawn` and you can change the mutator mode.
 There are